-So focus on what business you are really in, and make it a core component of your company’s culture.
+So focus on what business you are really in, and make it a core component of your medical practice and its company culture.
 That way, you will be able to immerse your customer in the experience you want to create from the very beginning, and, eventually, turn them into a raving fan.
 Once you create a pipeline of raving fans, you’re well on your way to mastering how to bring more patients to your practice.

 You have to decide what is most important to you and what you are doing all this for.
 If you’re just doing it for the money, you’re eventually going to burn out.
-Because no matter how much money you make, if you aren’t fulfilled, then you will never be happy.
+No matter how much money you make, if you aren’t fulfilled, you will never be happy.
 Remember, success without fulfillment is the ultimate failure.

-To truly understand how to grow your practice, you have to ask yourself what you don’t want to give up on – why did you get into the business originally?
+To truly understand how to grow your practice, you have to ask yourself what you don’t want to give up on.
+Why did you get into the business originally?
 What is it that you really want?
 What lights you up?
 The answer will be different for every single one of you.
-But to learn how to build your medical practice, the common denominator is always the same: it’s living life on your terms.
-And the clearer that you can get on that, the more inspired and driven you will be to grow your practice.
-Because it becomes a vehicle to achieving happiness, and bringing you fulfillment.
+But to learn how to build your medical practice, the common denominator is always the same: living life on your terms.
+And the clearer that you can get on that, the more inspired and driven you will be to grow your medical practice.

 There is no worse fate than to achieve everything but not be fulfilled.
 Imagine putting in the time and energy to learn how to grow your practice, then falling short of your own expectations.
 Make the decision today to create an extraordinary life.
-Make it a point to stop and celebrate your success and acknowledge your accomplishments.
-But at the same time, make it a priority to find what brings you passion and joy and how your practice fits into that.
+Make it a point to stop and celebrate your success and acknowledge your accomplishments – but at the same time, make it a priority to find what brings you passion and joy and how your medical practice fits into that.
 When you understand the merits of the science of achievement and the art of fulfillment, then you can start to make the shifts that lead to real, lasting change in your business – and in your life.